Dealing with depression

 Finally, avoid alcohol and cannabis.
 Although they might look like a way out, they will take you deeper into depression.

-Contact me if you have any questions about depression or would like to meet for a free session.
+Contact me if you have any questions about depression or would like to meet for an introductory session.
+This initial meeting is at the reduced rate of £20 and provides an opportunity to talk about how you're feeling and how I might help.